Applelyyyy/OOMS/README.md

 # Version
 V0.1-beta-09/04/2025
-    Do Menu
+-Do Menu
-    Do start Function
+-Do start Function
-    Do Exit Function
+-Do Exit Function